StudySmarter - The all-in-one study app.

 The results section is where you state your findings.
 This section only states what you have found and does not discuss or explain it.
 You can present the data found through numerical values, tables, and figures.
 However, there are specific guidelines on reporting data per APA guidelines when reporting or adding these.

 Researchers should not use the raw data collected.
-Instead, they will use the analysed data.
-The results should start with the descriptive data followed by inferential statistics (the type of statistical test used to identify whether a hypothesis should be accepted or rejected).
-These statistics should include effect size and significance level (p).
-Researchers should report data regardless of whether it is significant or not.
-They should report the p-value to three decimal places, but everything else to two.
+Instead, it should be analysed first.
+The results should start with descriptive data followed by inferential statistics (the type of statistical test used to identify whether a hypothesis should be accepted or rejected).

 The purpose of the reference section is to give credit to all the research used in writing the report.
 Researchers list this section in alphabetical order based on the author's last name – the references listed need to be reported per the APA format.
-Researchers can attain information used in psychology research via various sources, but the two most common ones are via books or journals.
-Below we will explain the correct way to format these per APA regulations and provide an example:

 Book: Author, initial (year of publication).
 Book title in italics.
 Publisher.
 DOI if available (digital object identifier).